5 Tips for Running a 5K: How to Show Up Confident, Calm, and Ready to Race

 During a 5k race, eating or drinking may or may not be necessary.
 Most likely, you will not need to take in anything during the race, given its short distance.
 However, depending on your individual hydration needs, you may want to sip some hydration during the race, especially if the weather is sweltering.

-Even though you may not need fuel during the race, I suggest you take an energy gel about 15 minutes before the race begins to ingest some last-minute energy.
+Even though you may not need fuel during the race, I suggest you take an energy gel about 15 minutes before it begins to ingest some last-minute energy.
 You did eat breakfast 2-3 hours before, so those last-minute calories may give you the boost you need without making you feel full.

 A woman leaning against a tree drinking from a water bottle.